Baseprite

 I love Basepaint, and am always seeking ways to elevate the art & the community.
 I built this Baseprite plugin (based on a simpler version originally gifted to me by Zherring) & I am releasing it for free, because I want everybody in the community to be able to tap into the magic of Aseprite for their Basepaint creations!!

-Here is a link to the Github repository for Baseprite.
 This project is CC0, feel free to build on this!

 Step 1.
 Download the baseprite.lua file, then drag it into you Aseprite “Scripts” folder.